 Precautions

-While psychoactives, psychedelics and psychotropics all have potential for therapeutic benefits when used under professional supervision, they also all have potential for causing harm.
-Because of their effects on cognition, using them may lead to accidents or serious injuries.
+While psychoactives, psychedelics, and psychotropics have therapeutic benefits when used under professional supervision, they also all have potential for causing harm.
+Because of their cognitive effects, using them may lead to accidents or serious injuries.
 Moreover, some of these drugs, while often prescribed, have a high potential for abuse.
-Opiates and depressants pose a high risk for addiction and physical dependency and should only be taken as prescribed by a medical professional.
+Opiates like heroin, stimulants like meth, and depressants like alcohol pose a high risk for addiction and physical dependency.

 Need Help?

 While the difference between psychoactive vs. psychotropic or psychotropic vs. psychedelic isn’t always clear, each of these drug classes carries the potential for abuse and harm.
-If you or someone you know is suffering from the negative effects of any of these drugs, contact Restore Mental Health for help.
-We’re a leading mental health facility ready to help with your substance use and mental health needs.
-Contact us today at (877) 594-3566.
+If you or someone you know is suffering from the negative health effects of any of these drugs, contact Restore Mental Health today.